gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 npm outdated
 ```

 Compare the "Wanted" and "Latest" versions and update their versions accordingly.
-For example, if you have this oudated version:
+For example, if you have this outdated version:

 ```shell
 > npm outdated